In order to understand what exactly is the difference between Inbound and outbound sales. All you need to know is:

 Leads are the lifeblood of most organizations and receiving them in various ways paves the way for more business.

-In very simple terms, inbound sales is a personalized helpful, and modern sales methodology.
-Inbound sales are when prospects come to you, searching for you.
+In very simple terms, Inbound sales is when a prospect comes to your business after showing interest through channels like search, content, referrals, or social media..
 They are often referred to as “warm leads” because the prospect has actively shown interest in the product or the service which is being offered by the organization.
 It starts with attracting qualified leads using various strategies.
 In this, the companies pull interested prospects and check if they are a fit for their product.

 There are 4 stages in inbound sales.